apache/flink/docs/dev/table/connect.md

 <span class="label label-primary">Sink: Streaming Upsert Mode</span>
 <span class="label label-primary">Temporal Join: Sync Mode</span>

+The HBase connector allows for reading from an HBase cluster.
 The HBase connector allows for writing into an HBase cluster.

 The connector can operate in [upsert mode](#update-modes) for exchanging UPSERT/DELETE messages with the external system using a [key defined by the query](./streaming/dynamic_tables.html#table-to-stream-conversion).